TheBandit105/Social-Legal-and-Ethical-Aspects-of-Computing-Coursework/Individual_Part_Markdown.md

 ### Ethical aspects:

 One of the most common ethical issues that would people face is the large number of unemployed people.
+At this point, taking task away from workers by robots, especially in the manufacturing sector, is becoming a common practice.[4]
 There is a prediction, made by Oxford Economics, through which they announce that:[2]

 >Up to 20 million manufacturing jobs around the world could be replaced by robots by 2030.

 This means that in the near future many and many people will have a hard time finding appropriate jobs in their sphere due to saturated working sector with artificial intelligence and robotics.

 Another crucial ethical issue is cybersecurity.
 This is a very big concern for lots of government systems and companies – mostly banks.
 For instance, robots can help protect vulnerabilities in bank systems, but hackers may find other methods of attacking and stealing money.
 This can cause both material and mental damage to people.

 Is it ethical enough to let robots have rights?
 If we look at the robots as a human-like object we would say yes.
 Actually, there are three main laws of robotics, developed by Isaac Asimov:[1]
 - a robot is not allowed to attack and injure humans
 - a robot is obliged to fulfil any orders, given by humans
-- a robot must protect itself
+- a robot must protect

 Now if we refer to some of the legal issues, we could confirm that robots should not have rights since there is a huge chance of breaking one of the third laws.
 In case of any algorithm errors, this may have a counter-effect over the robot, and it could acquire very dangerous behavior towards human-beings.